aws/aws-advanced-jdbc-wrapper/docs/driver-specific/postgresql/postgresql.md

-# Using the PostgreSQL JDBC Driver with AWS Advanced JDBC Wrapper
+# Using the PostgreSQL JDBC Driver with AWS Advanced JDBC Driver

 ### Prerequisites